highvelcty/growbies/docs/source/4xfullbridge.rst

 It was discovered that the flexing of the base on which the distributed bridge scale as installed was causing the high error.

+.. note:: The arrows on the plots indicate whether the bowl is being filled or emptied with water.

 Distributed Full Bridge Scale With Improved Platform
 ----------------------------------------------------
 A platform made out of structurally stiff particle board was created to minimize the flexing